timmyventura/PyCo/readme.md

 Script consists of the next parts:

   1) PyCo.py - main module
   2) configuration.yaml - configuration file where necessary information is described.
-This file will be discussed in more detail later.
+File content is described in more detail below
   3) template.j2 - template which describing body format in smtp message.
-Using Jinja2 format
+Jinja2 template format is being used

 ## Dependencies: